belzecue/BimDav_godot-rollback-netcode/README.md

     "scene_spawned" signal; otherwise the `name` will be used.

-- `despawn(node: Node) -> void`: De-spawns a node that was previously spawned via `SyncManager.spawn()`, calls `_network_despawn()` and removes its "spawn record" in state.
+- `despawn(node: Node) -> void`: De-spawns a node that was previously spawned via `SyncManager.spawn()`.
+It calls `_network_despawn()` and removes the "spawn record" in state.
 By default, this will also remove the node from its parent and call `node.queue_free()`.
-However, if you have enabled "Reuse despawned nodes" in Project Settings, then the node will saved and reused when the same scene needs to be spawned later.
+However, if you have enabled "Reuse despawned nodes" in Project Settings, then the node will be saved and reused when the same scene needs to be spawned later.
 This makes it especially important to clean-up the nodes internal state in `_network_despawn()` so that the node is "like new" when reused.